30th March 2020 - A challenging month...

-There have already been many opportunities this term for students to enrich and broaden their studies, including the option of signing up for one-to-one mentoring with Durham University students; English Literature students have travelled to Edinburgh to see a performance of Twelfth Night; Accounting students have been able to compete for the prestigious Henry Smith Award and prize; and our Visual Arts Centre has been host to our first artist in residence, Adam Wilson Holmes as well as the Big Draw Festival during October half term.
+There have already been many opportunities this term for students to enrich and broaden their studies, including the option of signing up for one-to-one mentoring with Durham University students; Drama and Performing Arts students have visited the Theatre Royal for a performance of An Inspector Calls; Accounting students have been able to compete for the prestigious Henry Smith Award and a group of History students has visited Auschwitz-Birkenau as part of the Holocaust Educational Trust UK programme.

-In August 2018, our students at Durham Sixth Form Centre achieved excellent exam success.
-Over half of our A level entries achieved grades A*-B and our Average Point Score per student was above both National and Local Authority averages.
-Furthermore, our vocational courses also had tremendous success, the vast majority of entries were at Distinction and Distinction* level, again, well above National and Local averages.
-Our students have done especially well given the changes to examination specifications over the last couple of years which have seen significant changes to the A level qualification.
+In August 2019, our students at Durham Sixth Form Centre once again achieved excellent exam success.
+Over half of our A-level entries achieved grades A*-B and our Average Point Score per student was above both National and Local Authority averages.
+Furthermore, our vocational courses also had tremendous success, with 95% of entries at Distinction and Distinction* level, again, well above National and Local averages.
+Our students have done especially well given the changes to examination specifications over the last couple of years which have seen significant changes to the A-level qualification.

-We are also delighted that once again well over ¾ of our year 13 students not only progressed into higher education and university but also achieved their first choice, with a high rate of success for our Oxbridge applicants.
+We are also delighted that once again well over ¾ of our Year 13 students not only progressed into higher education and university but also achieved their first choice, with a high rate of success for our Oxbridge applicants.
 Students who decided to go onto apprenticeships have done so with equal success and have secured some of the top national apprenticeships.
 This is a tremendous accomplishment and achievement by all of our students and staff.
 Well done, all of the hard work and effort was worth it.

-From such a fantastic start and with over 100 years in sixth form education we are now once again looking forward to the new academic year which I am delighted to say will also bring with it lots of new and exciting opportunities and challenges for our students.
+From such a fantastic start we are now once again looking forward to the new academic year which I am delighted to say will also bring with it lots of new and exciting opportunities and challenges for our students.
 We are thrilled that our new Digital Media Centre has now opened its doors, housing a further eighteen classrooms, including a TV studio and cinema room plus a modest Cafe area and high-quality conference facilities.

 I look forward to reporting further on our achievements throughout the year.